 I am an Assistant Professor of English at California Polytechnic State University, San Luis Obispo.
+In Fall 2020, I will begin a new position as a Lecturer in the Program in the Writing and Rhetoric at Stanford University.
 My research focuses on twentieth- and twenty-first-century U.S. ethnic literatures, comparative race studies, critical mixed race studies, and the role of literature in social justice.
 I earned my M.A. and Ph.D. in English from the University of California, Santa Barbara and my B.A. in English from the University of California, Los Angeles.

 I have designed and taught survey courses on multiethnic U.S. literatures; specialized courses on African American, Asian American, Muslim American, and mixed race literature; science/speculative fiction; popular literature and culture; and academic writing.
 I have experience teaching and designing general education, service-learning, graduate-level, and major courses.
 I earned a Ph.D.
 Certificate in College and University Teaching from the University of California, Santa Barbara.
 In my ongoing efforts as an educator, I strive to incorporate inclusive and innovative teaching practices in the classroom.

 I have presented research at several academic conferences, including the Modern Language Association, American Studies Association, Association for Asian American Studies, American Literature Association, and Popular/American Culture Association.
 My scholarly work is published in Multi-Ethnic Literature of the United States and American Literature.
 I am currently working on a book project that considers how Asian American, African American, and Latinx writers use antiracist literature to challenge the racism of the contemporary U.S. security state.